catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 In FP Experiments/Behavior/PR/141.308,
 - medpc file is filled with whitespace characters like \t

+In FP Experiments/Behavior/MEDPCRawFilesbyDate/2018-11-09,
+- All the sessions have the same start_date and start_time and no subject info --> need to make medpc reader support more generic filter conditions (ex. box number)

+In FP Experiments/Behavior/PS/140.306,
+- one of the sessions (ex.
+09/06/19) has a bunch of garbage to the right of the 'A' variable
+- Solution: Handled by reader

+### Resolved Questions
 In FP Experiments/Behavior/PS/139.298,
 - one of the sessions (ex.
 09/20/19) is actually from subject 144.306
 - 144.306 is a ghost -- it doesn't show up in any of the behavior folders and not in the mosue demographics google sheet

-In FP Experiments/Behavior/PS/140.306,
-- one of the sessions (ex.
-09/06/19) has a bunch of garbage to the right of the 'A' variable

-In FP Experiments/Behavior/MEDPCRawFilesbyDate/2018-11-09,
-- All the sessions have the same start_date and start_time and no subject info --> need to make medpc reader support more generic filter conditions (ex. box number)

-In FP Experiments/Behavior/MEDPCRawFilesbyDate/2019-02-19,
-- One of the animals (88.239) has 2 sessions in the same day, with one only 9mins long -- mistaken session?
+- Answer: Yes it looks like I must have accidentally saved those in the wrong file.
+You should trust that the subject number is correct and disregard the sessions in question.
+- Solution: Trust subject field of medpc file in these cases.

 What experimental stage (FR1, footshock probe, omission probe, etc.) does "Probe Test Habit Training TTL" correspond to?
+- Answer: Probe tests always occur immediately following a Footshock degradation program.
+They were not used in the paper however.
+- Solution: training stage = ProbeTest

 Many MSNs (ex.
 'FOOD_FR1 TTL Left', 'FOOD_FR1 TTL Right', and 'FOOD_RI 30 LEFT') list both E and U as corresponding to duration of port entry.

-### Opto Behavior
-- Opto Behavior files are disorganized esp.
-DLS Excitatory with a mix of folders, medpc files, and csv files
-- File structure also contains important metadata for optogenetic interface ex.
-ChR2 vs EYFP
-- Plan: Swing back around to opto behavior when constructing optogenetic interface
+- Answer: As far as I can tell, U should just be ignored.
+It looks like a carry over from older versions of this code and nothing is actually being stored in U.
+- Solution: Ignore U

 ## Fiber Photometry
 - 6 data streams: